KonradDlugosz/SpartaGlobalDocs/Topics/Cybersecurity.md

    1. **Asymmetric Encryption** – Different key to encrypt and decrypt data.

+      **Private key :** should be kept secret

+      **Public key :** can be shared to others

+      Both keys can be use to encrypt and decrypt information but it gives other functionlaities:

+      * Encrypt using public key :  only decrypt by private key :  used for confidentiality

+      * Encrypt using private key :  only decrypt by public key : used for authentication and non-repudiation

       Common algorithms:

       * Diffie-Hellman(DH) - 512, 1024 ,2048, 3072 or 4096